dewey30mm/OpenTricklerDeweyMods/Front Reducer Mods/README.md

 PlexiJigs - These are guides for scoring the plexiglass window.
 The final window size is 62mm x 38mm.
 You might only need the first 2 jigs, depending on your sheet size.

+Mattyy_P's Extended Servo Supports - I added them here as well, because I believe it is a excellent mod.
+These are the same STLs pulled from his contribution folder.
+Check it out for more info.

 Z.V2FrontBodyNoShutter -  This is not my mod, but this was provided in Discord.
 It is uploaded here for convenience if someone wanted to use it.
 Unknown author.